alexchilton/CAS_AML_Final_Project/Documentation/Final_report.md

 ### Optimization Pipeline

-the preliminary encoding of distance matrices into contact matrices involves a significant loss of information.
+The preliminary encoding of distance matrices into contact matrices involves a significant loss of information.
 Continuous values are eliminated in favor of indicative binary values, reducing them to very rough approximations.
 Under certain conditions, however, these approximations can be combined in such a way as to recover close original values, making the encoding process partially reversible.
 The binary and categorical aspect of contact matrices can be directly assimilated to probability mass distributions, enabling the use of sigmoids for optimization.

 Interesting results were obtained with combining two operations: